sflk-lang/sflk/README.md

 The separator extension to loop statements are imho a very cool feature that more languages should have.
 It does not cost a lot in terms of language design but allows removing a code duplication pattern that occurs in pieces of code such as the one featured in the above example.
 Usually the `pr x` part of the code is duplicated (one instance in the loop body, and one instance before or after the loop) to account for the fact that *n* elements are printed but only *n-1* commas, but the loop body runs either *n-1* or *n* times.
 Granted, duplication could be avoided in other ways, but still.

 ##### Signals

+(*TODO: Some explainations here are redundent with the "What are contexts" section.
+This redundency should be factored out.*)

 ```sflk
 pr "h" nl